 For information on how to obtain list eligibility, visit the State’s Job website (web link).
-For the Standard State Application and instructions, visit the Standard State Application page (PDF link).
+For the Standard State Application and instructions, visit the Standard State Application page (linked PDF file).

 Current openings will be posted here as they are available.

 How to Get a State Job

 To get a job with the State of California, you must complete the exam and application process below.